mjsmith11/planroom-journal/journals/Week 13.md

 ### Cleaning up data
 Due to the noted bugs, I needed to clean up some of the data on AWS.
-This included renaming files so that they have the .pdf extension and manually adding metadata.
+This included renaming files in S3 so that they have the .pdf extension and manually adding S3 metadata.

 ## API Documentation with Swagger